-Udi Aharoni from the Faculty of Management, The Eli Hurvitz institute of strategic management prepared this case with the assistance of Erez Cohn and Orion Avidan as a basis for a case competition.
+Udi Aharoni from the Faculty of Management, The Eli Hurvitz Institute for Strategic Management, prepared this case with the assistance of Erez Cohn and Orion Avidan as the basis for a case competition.

 The case does not intend to illustrate effective or ineffective handling or business processes or decisions.

-©2008 Tel Aviv University- Faculty of Management, The Leon Recanati School of Business Administration .No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means-electronic, mechanical, photocopying, recording or otherwise without a written permission from Tel Aviv University- Faculty of Management, The Leon Recanati School of Business Administration.
+©2008 Tel Aviv University, Faculty of Management, The Leon Recanati School of Business Administration.

+No part of this publication may be reproduced, stored in a retrieval system, or transmitted in any form or by any means-electronic, mechanical, photocopying, recording or otherwise without written permission from the Coller School of Management, Tel Aviv University.